Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 template: division-type-casts

-Consider the following Java codes, which intends to convert celsius temperature to its Fahrenheit equivalent:
+Consider the following Java codes, which intend to convert a Celsius temperature to its Fahrenheit equivalent:

 ```java
 public class CelciusToFahrenheit {